-The community is invited to a public open house on March 7 for the new $465 million Mercy Hospital Joplin.
+[Updated] The public attended an open house on March 7, 2015 for the new $465 million Mercy Hospital Joplin.
 The building is part of a $1 billion Mercy commitment.
 Tours will be provided for the nine-story hospital patient tower and five-story clinic office.
 Features include a unique neonatal intensive care unit, the most advanced linear accelerator for cancer treatment, a cutting edge emergency department and unprecedented “storm hardened” safety features.

 “Having windows that can withstand a storm is a huge deal,” said Gary Pulsipher, president of Mercy Hospital Joplin.
 “Winds like the ones we experienced in the May 2011 tornado caused major damage and once inside the building, they tore things apart and sent debris flying.
 There was no question we needed to prevent that going forward.”

 That’s why the structure incorporates a window and frame system that can protect its most vulnerable patients from winds up to 250 miles per hour.
 Mercy also added a concrete roof, fortified “safe zones” on every floor and half-buried generators away from the main building.
 Those are the most obvious of many innovations conceived to protect occupants, the hospital and its life-saving services in the event of another disaster.